mikiehan/CS356R-Proj2-Starter/README.md

 Based on the FMCW signal figure.
 Answer the following questions.

-* What is the slope of TX signal (which is the same as the slope of RX signal) in terms of Bandwidth B and Chirp duration T? <span style="color:red">[Put your answer here]</span>
+* What is the slope of TX signal (which is the same as the slope of RX signal) in terms of Bandwidth B and Chirp duration T? <span style="color:red">Put your answer here.</span>

 *